top of page

 Aarhus BSS

 The Aarhus University School of Business and Social Sciences is one of four faculties of Aarhus University in Denmark.
+Aarhus University is a prominent institution known for its excellence in business education.
+Located in Aarhus, Denmark, it offers a diverse range of programs and courses designed to equip students with practical skills and theoretical knowledge in the field of business.
 The school consists of six departments: Economics and Business Economics, Management, Political Science, Law, Psychology and Behavioural Sciences and Department of Business Development and Technology.

 bottom of page